Chart Color Schemes

 Thurgoona features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 79.3% of all households, including 39.8% couples with children, 28.4% couples without children, and 10.5% single parent families.
-Non-family households account for the remaining 20.7%, with lone person households at 17.2% and group households comprising 3.3%.
-The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.4.
+Family households account for 79.3% of all households, including 39.8% couples with children, 28.4% couples without children, and 10.5% single parent families.
+Non-family households make up the remaining 20.7%, consisting of 17.2% lone person households and 3.3% group households.
+The median household size is 2.8 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households